 How much time do I have to file a lawsuit?

-Ideally, your claim should be filed within two or three years of being diagnosed with ovarian cancer, or, if the ovarian cancer caused death, within two to three-years of death.
+Ideally, your claim should be filed within two or three years of being diagnosed with ovarian cancer, or, if ovarian cancer caused death, within two to three-years of death.
 Your case’s particular facts may allow filing a case even if the ovarian cancer diagnosis, or death, occurred beyond a two- to three-year period.
 Thus, even if you are well beyond this time period, you should immediately discuss this with an attorney.

 What studies link talc or talcum powder to ovarian cancer?